Supported by HSBC, Choices helps young people aged 16 – 24 who face barriers to education and employment. The Choices teams work in London and Leeds.

 - Work preparation and training to develop personal and employability skills

 - Establishing routes to college, training, apprenticeships, volunteering and employment and ongoing support to ensure progress is sustained

 Alongside helping other young people with similar issues, the Peer Advisors boost their skills and employability.

-Our GROW project, funded through Southwark Council, supports young people into part time work.
-It is for young people who are not able to consider full time work, because of issues such as college courses, health reasons, caring responsibilities and other similar barriers.
+The GROW Project is offered in partnership with Southwark Council.
+It helps disadvantaged young people in education to find part-time employment as a stepping stone to their career.
 Our friendly team on GROW offer flexible help with things such as developing a CV, accessing employer networks, balancing work and parenting/caring responsibilities and budgeting.
 They also offer ongoing support once someone secures a job to help them settle in and sustain it.
 The team can be contacted on GROWproject@stgilestrust.org.uk

 Working with REED in Partnership we are delivering the NEET Outreach contract in North and East London, funded by the European Social Fund, in partnership with the Education and Skills Funding Agency.
 Youth Employment Skills has been designed to support young people who generally perform least well in the labour market to enter and sustain in education, employment or training.

 We work with disadvantaged 16 – 24 year olds, providing individual support to help young people overcome personal barriers and find meaningful, long term jobs and training.
 The programme includes 1-2-1 advice and guidance, support with applications and interviews, help to find courses, apprenticeships, traineeships and jobs, and on-going in-work and training support.